stuartgo/mapintel/README.md

 **The Makefile can be used to run the project:**

-- `make evaluation` will evaluate the document embeddings, ensure they exist and that the necessary datasets are created.
+- `make all` will ensure the .env file exists, create all necessary directories, the dataset files, the model dumps and the evaluation scores file.

-**Alternatively, the scripts below can be executed in the following order:**
+**Alternatively, the scripts below can be executed in the following order, given the .env and the necessary directories exist:**
 1. *src/data/make_dataset_interim.py*

     Builds the cleaned (intermediate) csv file with documents from mongodb